 In addition to pumps, the DOE is working on ECSs for other motor-driven systems.
-Currently fans and compressors are in different stages of the process, with rules expected to be published in the 2016/2017 time frame.
+Currently fans and compressors are in different stages of the process.
 Benefits of these ECSs to the motor-driven systems industry are:

 - Defined products and scope

 - Standard efficiency levels

 - Performance metrics and test procedures to arrive at consistent representations of energy consumption.